cpeter/CHIP-SDK/README.md

    - In case of a Ubuntu host: add your user to the vboxusers group!

 ### Vagrant
 You may need to install Vagrant.
-There's a couple options:
+There are a couple options:

 * Download from [the Vagrant website](https://www.vagrantup.com/downloads.html)
 * On OS X, you can use the [homebrew](http://brew.sh) package manager: